Virtual Experiences, Tours & Events

-With it being the season of spring, it’s hard not visiting some our favorite places, attractions, events, museums, parks, and galleries.
-For the moment, as the world has adjusted to our home-centered living, here are some amaziing virtual tours, events, concerts, and learning opportunities around the Metropolitan area/DMV you can engage with from the comfort of home.
+With it being the season of summer, it’s hard not visiting some our favorite places, attractions, events, museums, parks, and galleries.
+For the moment, as the world has adjusted to our home-centered living, here are some amazing virtual tours, events, concerts, and learning opportunities in Prince George's County and the surrounding Metropolitan DMV area, you can engage with from the comfort of home.

 Clarice Smith Performing Arts Center (UMD, College Park, MD)